HawaMariah/week3codechallenge/README.md

 The Movie Ticket Booking app was developed using HTML, CSS, and JavaScript.
 It utilizes the Fetch API for data retrieval.

 # Contact
-For any questions or inquiries, please contact [Hawa Maria] at [hawamaria@gmail.com].
+For any questions or inquiries, please contact Hawa Maria at hawamaria@gmail.com.